duckyfuz/whisper/README.md

 - **Icon Support:** Built-in icons for different snack types and support for custom icons.

-- **Stackable Alerts:** Maintain a queue of snacks with a configurable max count (default: 6), and clear them all with a provided function.
+- **Stackable Alerts:** Maintain a queue of snacks with a configurable max count (default: 6), and dismiss them all with a provided function.

 - **WCAG Accessibility:** The default type styles adhere to WCAG AA guidelines.